 For more information, check out our guide on how to play solitaire.

-First, in case you're confused, Klondike solitaire refers to the classic version of solitaire.
-It is sometimes known as Patience as well.
-Either way, when you hear the game solitaire, in general it refers to Klondike solitaire.
+In case you're confused, Klondike Solitaire refers to the classic version of solitaire.
+It is known as Patience as well.
+When you hear the game solitaire, in general it refers to Klondike Solitaire.

 In each game of solitaire, there is a stockpile.
 You draw or turn cards from the stock pile which can be placed into either the foundation or the tableau).
 In turn 1, you draw cards one at a time from the stockpile, as the name suggests.